Marcus Mariota: Early life

-Mariota was born in Honolulu, Hawaii, on October 30, 1993, to Alana Deppe-Mariota and Toa Mariota.
+Mariota was born in Honolulu, Hawaii, on October 30, 1993,to Alana Deppe-Mariota and Toa Mariota.
 He is of Samoan descent on his father's side and German descent on his mother's side.
-He grew up admiring the quarterback play of fellow Samoan Jeremiah Masoli, who was also a standout quarterback at the Saint Louis School and the University of Oregon.
+Mariota grew up admiring the quarterback play of fellow Samoan Jeremiah Masoli, who was also a standout quarterback at the Saint Louis School and the University of Oregon.
 Mariota describes himself as a dedicated Christian.
-Mariota has a younger brother Matt who also plays football.
+Mariota has a younger brother, Matt, who also played football at Oregon, primarily on special teams.

 Mariota attended the Saint Louis School in Honolulu, where he was a two-sport star in football and track.
-In football, he was relatively unknown until late in his high school career due to not starting until his senior season.
-As a senior, he helped lead St. Louis to an 11–1 record and the state title while being named PrepStar Magazine All-West Region and Interscholastic League of Honolulu Offensive Player of the Year.
-Mariota threw for 2,597 yards on 165-of-225 passing attempts (64.7%), including 32 touchdowns against only five interceptions.
-He also rushed the ball 60 times for 455 yards (7.6 yards per carry) and seven touchdowns.
-Mariota was named to the NUC All World Game alongside eventual 2012 Heisman Trophy winner Johnny Manziel.
+In football, Mariota was relatively unknown until late in his high school career due to not starting until his senior season.
+His parents sold their home overlooking Diamond Head in part to finance football camps that would gain him exposure.
+As a senior, Mariota helped lead St. Louis to an 11–1 record and the Hawaii Division I state title, while being named PrepStar Magazine All-West Region and Interscholastic League of Honolulu Offensive Player of the Year.
+He threw for 2,597 yards on 165-of-225 passing attempts (64.7%), including 32 touchdowns against only five interceptions.
+Mariota also rushed the ball 60 times for 455 yards (7.6 yards per carry) and seven touchdowns.
+He was named to the NUC All World Game alongside eventual 2012 Heisman Trophy winner Johnny Manziel.

 Also a standout track and field athlete, Mariota was a state track qualifier in the sprinting and jumping events.
 At the 2010 National Underclassman Combine, he won the camp's "Fastest Man" and "Combine King" awards after running a 4.48-second 40-yard dash.
-At the 2011 HHSAA T&F Championships, he earned fourth-place finishes in both the 200-meter dash (23.41 s) and the long jump (20 ft, 7 in), while also placing tenth in the 100-meter dash event at 11.63 seconds.
+At the 2011 HHSAA T&F Championships, Mariota earned fourth-place finishes in both the 200-meter dash (23.41 s) and the long jump (20 ft, 7 in), while also placing tenth in the 100-meter dash event at 11.63 seconds.
 He also ran the second leg on the St. Louis 4 × 100 m relay squad, helping them capture the state title with a time of 42.83 seconds.